tysonmatanich/picturefill/README.md

 * `(max-device-pixel-width: 800px)` *
 * `(min-device-pixel-ratio: 2)`

-Or you can use a compond media query such as the following:
+Or you can use a compound media query such as the following:

 * `(min-width: 320px) and (min-device-pixel-ratio: 2)`